ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 The usual workflow is:

-* Discuss design (GitHub ticket, and a meeting if needed)
+* Discuss design (GitHub ticket on the appropriate repository, and a design PR to https://github.com/ros2/design if needed)
-* Assign implementation to a team member
-* Write implementation on a feature branch
+* Write implementation on a feature branch on a fork

   * Please check out the `developer guide <Developer-Guide>` for guidelines and best practices